MEF-110-3K Multi-Band End Fed Half Wave Antenna Transformer

 - Connector: Silver/Teflon SO-239

-Just add 1/2 half wave wire to this transformer and tune the length to your preference.
-Note that antenna will be working on multiple frequencies.
-Half wave for 160m (~256 feet) will be two half waves on 80m and four (4) half wave on 40m band.
-If you desire to use it on 30m or new 60m band only, just cut the half wavelength wire for that frequency or any frequency from 1-10MHz.
-Wire length can be calculated by the following formulas:
+Just add 1/2 half-wave wire to this transformer and tune the length to your preference.
+Note that the antenna will be working on multiple frequencies.
+Half-wave for 160m (~256 feet) will be two half-waves on 80m and four (4) half-wave on 40m band.
+If you desire to use it on 30m or new 60m band only, just cut the half-wavelength wire for that frequency or any frequency from 1-10MHz.
+The wire length can be calculated by the following formulas: